Makeey1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script used to execute permission to the owner
+Sets permission o the file